 Anywhere365 High Availability and Disaster Recovery

 Single Server setup

-In its most basic form there will be a single node (site or datacenter) with a single Anywhere365 server in a standard Skype for BusinessSkype for Business (formerly Microsoft Office Communicator and Microsoft Lync) is an instant-messaging client used by Anywhere365.
-In order to use SFB, a Microsoft Skype for Business Server is required.
-Skype for Business is enterprise software; compared to Skype, it has different features that target businesses. pool, a single SharePoint server role for settings management, and a single SQL server role for storing dialogue intelligence.
+In its most basic form there will be a single node (site or datacenter) with a single Anywhere365 server in a standard Skype for BusinessSkype for Business is an enterprise software from Microsoft and provides users with instant messaging, online meetings, availabillity information, and audio and video calling.
+It requires a Skype for Business Server.
+The Anywhere365 application server is added to the Skype for Business Typology as Trusted Application Server. pool, a single SharePoint server role for settings management, and a single SQL server role for storing dialogue intelligence.
 In this case, there is no High Availability for any of the server roles (Anywhere365, SharePoint and SQL) nor will there be a possibility for Disaster Recovery.